 Internet freedoms have declined drastically in Thailand thanks to a series of laws that censor content and increase surveillance powers for local authorities.
 For this reason alone, we recommend you use a VPN while browsing the web on your PC or mobile device in Thailand.
 Short for Virtual Private Network, a VPN encrypts all the internet traffic flowing to and from your device and routes it via a server outside your current location.

-It’s a handy tool to maintain privacy and anonymity on the internet and makes it difficult for hackers to spy on your activity, for example, if you need to connect to a public wi-fi hotspot.
+A Thai VPN is a handy tool to maintain privacy and anonymity on the internet and makes it difficult for hackers to spy on your activity, for example, if you need to connect to a public wi-fi hotspot.
 Connecting to a Thai VPN server will allow you increased privacy, whereas connecting to a VPN server abroad will also allow you to access blocked content.

 A VPN is also an excellent choice for foreign expatriates living in Thailand as it allows them to view blocked content from their homeland via streaming websites such as BBC iPlayer, Netflix, Hulu, Amazon Prime, HBO, ESPN, Sky and many other services.